Hematologic (Blood) Conditions in Pregnancy

 Your pregnancy care

-Patients may also visit our High-Risk OB Anesthesia Clinic to plan for pain management during labour and childbirth.
+Patients might also visit our High-Risk OB Anesthesia Clinic to plan for pain management during labour and birth.

 Treatment